How can I help?

 Request a review of the reading list

 b.
 Choose 'Request a review' from the options available and this will send a notification to Library Staff.
-A blue banner will then appear on the reading list when a request has been made and when you 'Publish' the reading list.
+A blue banner will then appear on the online Reading List when a request has been made and when you 'Publish' the list.

 An example of a review request banner.